PostHog/posthog.com/contents/handbook/people/spending-money.md

 If you need to work in a noisy environment and don't already have noise cancelling headphones with a microphone, feel free to buy a pair.

-We would expect to spend $250 on noise cancelling headphones.
+We would expect to spend $250 on noise-cancelling headphones.

 ## Software